shangzhouye/rrt-practice/README.md

 ## Overview

-This is the repository for the RRT Challenge, MSR Hackathon, Sep.
-2019.
-It includes the implementation of Rapidly-Exploring Random Tree (RRT), a fundamental path planning algorithm.
+This repository includes the implementation of Rapidly-Exploring Random Tree (RRT), a fundamental path planning algorithm.

 The pseudocode for the algorithm is as follows: